sjhuang26/thinking-system/README.md

 The student should do this in order to get the GPU to "understand CI without the CPU's help"

-ZPS (Zero Point Symmetric) / SDFT (Serial Data Full Text) / UX critique ZPAS (Zero Point Asymmetric) / MCMM (Mikado Method; Categorization; Mental Model/the CommonCog formulation) / domains in which you are an expert / address Michael Simmons as a ZPAS, NOT a ZPS -- ZPAS problem/solution, classify/divide vs. the ZPS variations; ZPS notation vs. ZPAS notation?
+ZPS (Zero Point Symmetric) / SDFT (Serial Data Full Text) / UX critique ZPAS (Zero Point Asymmetric) / MCMM (Mikado Method; Categorization; Mental Model/the CommonCog formulation) / domains in which you are an expert / address Michael Simmons as a ZPAS, NOT a ZPS -- ZPAS problem/solution, classify/divide vs. the ZPS variations; ZPS notation vs. ZPAS notation? / ZPAS as a combination of sequential accumulation and combinatorial explosion
 SDSL (Social Domain Specific Language) / face-recognition primitives (identity issues) / social-relationship-based tones of rhetoric / cultural influences
 MPSOC (Mapper Packer Stream-of-Consciousness) / Code as a bridge from Packer to Mapper (self-organization of rationality) / First Class Function Stream-of-Consciousness / energy burn analysis / Snaps abstraction of hypnosis construct / Snaps / Density / Contentment / Curiosity